 Shredded Beef Tacos in the Slow Cooker

 We have a 3 -4 lbs beef roast in the freezer we will be thawing to use in this dish.
 It was not a great cut and was too tough to make a good roast dinner from so slow cooking it in a 24 oz jar of salsa and 7 Tbsps of taco seasoning will make it very tender.
-For the seasoning we love the Spend with Pennies recipe as some store bought packages contain wheat or soy..
+For the seasoning we have our blend listed in the recipe.
 If the roast isn’t fully covered with the store bought salsa we will fill the jar half full with water and shake it to get the rest of the bots out of the jar and into the slow cooker.
 Let it cook on low for 6-8 hours or high for 4-6 hours.
+This slow cooker taco recipe of ours calls for chicken but we use it with pork, chicken, and beef.

 When done, shred the beef with two forks in the slow cooker.
 If there is a lot of fat on the roast we will trim it off and use a paper towel to skim the rest of it off the sauce.
 After shredding mux it all well in the slow cooker to absorb the sauce and it is ready for dinner.